 2 – Wander around the Old Town

-A trip to Faro cannot be completed without visiting its Old Town!
+A trip to Faro cannot be complete without visiting its Old Town!

 Faro’s history stretches back more than 2000 years.
 It was occupied by the Phoenicians, Romans, Visigoths, Byzantines and Moors, who in the 9th century fortified the city with a ring of defensive walls that can still be seen today.